 Authors' Note: In deciding on their wedding vows, brides and grooms often pick binomial expressions owing to their aura of tradition and their musicality.
 Such phrases, bordering on clichés, include:

 for better or for worse, to have and to hold, richer or poorer, and in sickness and in health.
-The ultimate cliché in this formulaic construct is usually "til death do us part" (not a binomial), following which, in most circumstances, the declared man and wife get photographed, and then go off to party.
+The ultimate cliché in this formulaic construct (that protagonist Cliff felt pressured to recite) is usually "til death do us part" (not a binomial).

 No comments: